fbpx Skip to content

 Types of 203K Loans

-There are two types of 203K loans: Limited 203K and Standard 203K.
+There are two types of 203K loans you should learn about – Streamline and Standard.

-Limited FHA 203K
+Streamline FHA 203K Loan (Limited)

 Limited 203K loans are for homes that require improvement projects that don’t include structural renovation or other major repairs.
 It is the perfect option for properties that are in habitable condition while the renovations are carried out.
 The list of eligible repairs is long and diverse and includes renovation of roofs, gutters, and downspouts, replacing floors, kitchen and bathroom remodeling, replacing plumbing, enhancing accessibility, and other minor conservation improvements.
 The maximum amount you can borrow is 35K with a limited streamline.